Hackensack University Medical Center

 Georgetown University School of Medicine, Lombardi Comprehensive Cancer Center

-Seeking to identify innovative approaches to improve response to therapies for triple negative breast cancer.
+Identifying innovative approaches to improve response to therapies for triple-negative breast cancer.

-Dr. Rena Feinman is an Associate Scientist in the Department of Research and Member of the John Theurer Cancer Center at Hackensack University Medical Center.
+Rena Feinman, PhD is an Associate Scientist in the Department of Research and Member of the John Theurer Cancer Center at Hackensack University Medical Center.
 She received her PhD in the Department of Microbiology at the New York University School of Medicine and pursued her postdoctoral fellowship at Memorial Sloan Kettering Cancer Center.